miku/whatrag/README.md

-# samplerag
-An example rag project using a vector database.
+# An example rag project using a vector database